ericdiniz/Atividade-A1---Elabora-o-do-Memorial-Descritivo-da-Gradua-o/AtividadeA2/ListaArtigos.md

 * Silva, Levi Almeida, and Ismayle Sousa Santos.
 "A Catalog of Prevention Strategies for Test Technical Debt."
 Proceedings of the XXIII Brazilian Symposium on Software Quality.
 2024. doi: [10.1109/SBQS60702.2024.00034](https://doi.org/10.1109/SBQS60702.2024.00034)

 * Valenzuela-Toledo, Pablo, et al. "The hidden costs of automation: An empirical study on GitHub Actions workflow maintenance."
 2024 IEEE International Conference on Source Code Analysis and Manipulation (SCAM).
 IEEE, 2024. doi: [10.1109/SCAM60771.2024.00034](https://doi.org/10.1109/SCAM60771.2024.00034)

+* Shah, Vaidehi; Yadav, Pranay.
+"The Future of Software Testing Automation: Innovations, Challenges, and Emerging Alternatives."
+In: 2025 3rd International Conference on Inventive Computing and Informatics (ICICI).
+IEEE, 2025. p.
+1588-1593.

+* Thokala, Vashudhar Sai; Pillai, Sumit; Gupta, Sandeep.
+"Testing and Optimizing Web Applications with Continuous Integration/Continuous Deployment in Cloud Environments."
+In: 2025 IEEE International Conference on Emerging Technologies and Applications (MPSec ICETA).
+IEEE, 2025. p.
+1-6.